r0ddty/android_vendor_RisingOTA_fog_unoff/README.md

-# riceDroid OTA repo
+# RisingOS OTA repo
-In order for a device to be officially supported by riceDroid, OTA information needs to be added.
+In order for a device to be officially supported by RisingOS, OTA information needs to be added.
 Please refer to the following "Readme" to get started

 ## 1. Introduction ##